rlee0525/Algorithms/Concepts/ChoosingDB.md

 ##### NoSQL taxonomy supports key-value stores, document store, BigTable, and graph databases
 ##### NoSQL => non-relational, distributed, open-source and horizontally scalable

+## Reasons To Use A NoSQL DB

+#### Storing large volumes of data that often have little to no structure.
+- A NoSQL database sets no limits on the types of data you can store together, and allows you to add different new types as your needs change.
+With document-based databases, you can store data in one place without having to define what “types” of data those are in advance.

+#### Making the most of cloud computing and storage.
+- Cloud-based storage is an excellent cost-saving solution, but requires data to be easily spread across multiple servers to scale up.
+Using commodity (affordable, smaller) hardware on-site or in the cloud saves you the hassle of additional software, and NoSQL databases like Cassandra are designed to be scaled across multiple data centers out of the box without a lot of headaches.

+#### Rapid development.
+- If you’re developing within two-week Agile sprints, cranking out quick iterations, or needing to make frequent updates to the data structure without a lot of downtime between versions, a relational database will slow you down.
+NoSQL data doesn’t need to be prepped ahead of time.

 # Row Store and Column Store Databases